First, we load the required data sets and packages:

 library(gstat)

-In this section we apply the inverse distance weighting (IDW) approach
+In this section, we apply the inverse distance weighting (IDW) approach

 (dwd_east_sp

-mean annual temperature for the period from 1981–2010.
+annual temperature over the period 1981–2010.

 plot(dwd_east_sp)